List of Star Wars creatures: Purrgil

-Purrgil, also called star whales, are giant, whale-like space-travelling creatures with multiple tentacles, introduced in the 2016 Star Wars Rebels episode "The Call".
+Purrgil, also called star whales, are big, whale-like spacefaring creatures with multiple tentacles, introduced in the 2016 Star Wars Rebels episode "The Call".
 They are a migratory species capable of faster-than-light hyperspace travel without technology, with whom Ezra Bridger is able to communicate using the Force.
 In the 2018 series finale "Family Reunion – and Farewell", Ezra summons the purrgil to destroy Grand Admiral Thrawn's attacking fleet.
 The purrgil then grab Thrawn's flagship and prepare to drag it into hyperspace to an unknown destination, taking Ezra with it.

 The purrgil reappear in the 2023 Ahsoka episode "Part Three: Time to Fly", as the Jedi Ahsoka Tano, her apprentice Sabine Wren and their droid Huyang encounter a pod of them over the planet Seatos.
 In "Part Five: Shadow Warrior", Ahsoka and Huyamg use the purrgil to follow Thrawn's minions, who have taken Sabine and traveled to Thrawn's location in another, far away galaxy using a coded star map and a massive hyperspace ring.
 They arrive on the planet Peridea, where the purrgil typically go to die, in "Part Six: Far, Far Away".

+Pylat bird

+Pylat birds are pretty, white-and-black cockatiel-like creatures that inhabit Neimoidia and are a token of their owner's wealth.

 R

 Rainbow gem

-Rainbow gems are long-living silicon-based lifeforms that live on Gallinore.
-They radiate a beautiful, colorful shine that stems from their inner light, but only after maturing for thousands of years.
-They are considered extremely valuable, as just one is worth the price of a Mon Calamari cruiser.
+Rainbow gems are silicon-based lifeforms from the planet Gallinore.
+They radiate a colorful shine that stems from their inner light, after reaching maturity at a few thousand years old.
+They are considered valuable, as one is worth the price of a Mon Calamari cruiser.